Southern Resident and Bigg’s (Transient) killer whales/orcas

 disturb the whales?

 The UAV is a non-invasive method for recording behavior, and there is minimal potential for noise disturbance to the orcas.
 Recent work has shown that the noise produced by UAVs couples poorly into the water and could only be quantified above the background noise of the recording sites at a one-meter depth when flying at altitudes below 10 meters.
-All of our flights are conducted well above this height (typically 60 meters), and it is likely that the whales are not even aware of the presence of the UAV during our research flights.
+CWR’s flights are conducted well above this height (typically 60 meters and no lower than 30 meters).
+Likely, the whales are rarely aware of the presence of our UAV.

 Before undertaking any flights for the Aerial Observation Study, the permit required the pilots to complete a minimum of 25 hours of flying time and 50 flights with the DJI Matrice 600 Pro to establish its reliability and suitability for the research.
 The drones have accumulated over 400 hours of flying over more than 1000 research flights.
 A spotter visually tracks the drone on each flight to ensure safe operation and maintain visual line-of-sight as required by the permit.